AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/console-branches.md

 Merging an environment (or branch) is the same as `git push origin`.
 You merge to push updated code from an environment to its parent environment.
 You can merge this code to `master`.
 You can deploy to Staging and Production using the `merge` command.

-**To merge with parent environment**:
+**To merge with the parent environment**:

 1. Log in to [the Project Web Interface](https://console.magento.cloud).

-1. Select a project.
+1. Select a project from the _All projects_ list.

-1. In the left environment list, click the name of the branch to merge.
+1. In the environment list, click the name of the branch to merge.

 1. Click (merge).

    ![Merge an environment](../../assets/icon-merge.png)

-1. Click **Merge** to confirm the action.
+1. Click **Merge** and confirm the action.

 ## View logs